Regulatory and Legal Disclosures; Notices to Investors

 Routing Disclosures Made Pursuant to SEC Rule 606

 Rule 606 of SEC Regulation NMS requires broker-dealers receiving non-directed client orders to publicly disclose, on a quarterly basis, the top execution venues to which such orders are routed for execution.
 Broker-dealers also must disclose material aspects of the relationships they maintain with the identified execution venues.
-B. Riley Wealth Management transmits its customer orders to either its internal trading desks or its clearing firm, First Clearing‡.
+Effective April 18, 2018, B. Riley Wealth Management transmits all customer orders to its clearing firm, First Clearing‡.
 For customer orders transmitted to First Clearing, First Clearing makes the routing decisions concerning these orders without regard to the identity of the introducing broker and routes orders to selected market makers and exchanges for execution.
 As such, B. Riley Wealth Management has adopted by reference First Clearing’s Rule 606 disclosure report with respect to customer orders transmitted to First Clearing.
 B. Riley Wealth Management has reviewed First Clearing’s 606 disclosure report and believes it accurately represents, in all material respects, the order routing practices for B. Riley Wealth Management’s customer orders transmitted to First Clearing.
 B. Riley Wealth Management does not receive any payment for order flow from First Clearing.
 First Clearing’s 606 disclosure report is available for public review online here.

 Prior to January 1, 2016, B. Riley Wealth Management prepared its Rule 606 disclosure data by consolidating the customer order flow transmitted to First Clearing and to its internal trading desks.
 Additionally, for orders routed to multiple execution venues, the report was prepared using a single venue, generally the venue that received the largest quantity of shares, and excluded all other venues the order was routed to.
 B. Riley Wealth Management did not receive any payment for order flow for customer orders prior to January 1, 2016.